Planning an Alaska fishing lodge trip?

 If you’ve determined a budget and travel dates, this step will be a lot easier.
 Questions that you will need to answer: salt- or freshwater, target species, fishing techniques, special needs.
 Some people are more interested in hard-core fishing, while others want some sightseeing and a little bit of R&R mixed in with a bent rod.
 Some want a guide who can educate about the area, its wildlife and who has an in-depth knowledge of the fisheries, while others want a tight-lipped skipper who speaks few words but puts the anglers on piles of fish.

 We recommend that you call and talk with the lodge before booking.
-Prepare questions in advance and take notes.
+Prepare questions in advance and take notes when planning an Alaska fishing lodge trip.
 Confirm what is included and what an average trip is like.
 Beware lodges that over-promise, as they typically under-deliver.
 Ask for references.
 And finally, submit a form on our Trip Planning Service on this website and we’ll help with recommendations.

 Step 4: Packing for the trip